peartreegames/topiary/README.md

 Topiary is a narrative scripting tool which uses the in the Topi language to write interactive stories.
 It is designed to be integrated into video games which require a large amount of state and control flow in their narrative.

-It is written in [Zig](https://ziglang.org) and includes a C binary.
+It is written in [Zig](https://ziglang.org).

 ## Usage

 Currently Topiary can only be run as a CLI tool.
-Simply download the appropiary binary then pass in a `--file=[PATH]` argument.
+Simply download the appropiary binary then pass in a `[PATH]` argument.

-You can then press `space` for the next line, and select a choice with `0-9` then `enter`
+You can then press `enter` for the next line, and select a choice with `0-9` then `enter`

 Example:
 ```
+zig build
-./zig-out/bin/topi-cli --file=./examples/basic.topi
+./zig-out/bin/topi-cli ./examples/basic.topi
 ```

 ## Writing in Topi